Automated Fleet Import

 Fleet Imports helps keep fleet in-sync between your system and the manufacturer, allows the manufacturer to ensure accurate in-service dates and VINs, and facilitates subsidy programs, vehicle recall campaigns, and telematics.

 Note: The date of Fleet Import determines the date that a vehicle is first subject to subsidy eligibility guidelines.
-See "BMW AMP Subsidy Program Integration" to learn more about subsidy eligibility.
+See "BMW Subsidy Program Integration" to learn more about subsidy eligibility.

-Fleet Import Process
+Overview of Fleet Import

 Your exact fleet import process is specific to your manufacturer, but the below is a general flow for how automated fleet import works in ATMS GEN2.0.